This is a question we are regularly asked and needs to be considered at the start of any modelling discussion.

 - Cost – how much will it cost, and what are you prepared to pay?

-There is a separate topic on what constitutes a financial model, but for the purpose of this article, a financial model is forecasting all three financial statements (profit & loss, balance sheet and cash flow).
+There is a separate topic on what constitutes a financial model, but for the purpose of this article, a financial model is an integrated forecast all three financial statements (profit & loss, balance sheet and cash flow) that numerically articulates the business’ strategy and growth plans.

 The different stakeholders of a model can be vast, ranging from the different internal users of a model (finance teams, sales & marketing, management and the Board) to a host of external users (banks, investors, shareholders).
 Both of these groups can be further subdivided and divided again; each stakeholder will have different objectives, access to software and knowledge.